 The peak areas of the GC chromatograms corresponding to individual CHCs were converted into relative proportions of the sum of CHC peak areas.
-Only the variables (CHCs) representing at least 0.5 relative percent in at least one individual of the given sample set were selected for further analysis.
+Only the variables (CHCs) representing at least 0.5 relative percentage in at least one individual of the given sample set were selected for further analysis.
 The relative proportions were then calculated again including only the selected peaks.
-The relative data were arcsine transformed and the overall quantitative variability among samples and treatments visualized using principal component analysis (PCA) performed in Statistica 8.0.
-Subsequently, the same relative and arcsine transformed data were used for Canonical Correspondence Analysis (CCA) in Canoco 4.5, with inter-sample distance being analyzed using Hill's scaling followed by Monte-Carlo permutation test with 999 permutations to assess the statistical significance of the differences among treatments.
-The reported p values for the Monte Carlo permutation tests were calculated from the formula $p = (n_x+1)/(N+1)$ where n_x stands for the number of permutations with multivariate pseudo F-ratio value equal or larger than that of the nonpermuted real dataset, and N represents the total number of permutations (Smilauer & Leps, 2014).
-The variables, fitting the best the calculated model of inter-treatment differences, were then extracted from the CCA and listed using CanoDraw plugin under Canoco 4.5.
+The relative data were arcsinetransformed and the overall quantitative variability among samples and treatments visualized using principal component analysis (PCA) performed in Statistica 8.0.
+Subsequently, the same relative and arcsinetransformed data were used for Canonical Correspondence Analysis (CCA) in Canoco 4.5, with intersample distance being analysed using Hill's scaling followed by Monte Carlo permutation test with 999 permutations to assess the statistical significance of the differences among treatments.
+The reported P values for the Monte Carlo permutation tests were calculated from the formula $P = (n_x+1)/(N+1)$ where $n_x$ stands for the number of permutations with multivariate pseudo F-ratio value equal to or larger than that of the nonpermuted real data set, and N represents the total number of permutations (Šmilauer & Lepš, 2014).
+The variables, fitting the best the calculated model of intertreatment differences, were then extracted from the CCA and listed using CanoDraw plugin under Canoco 4.5.

 The basic characterization of CHC structures was based on interpreting their EI mass spectra.
 The spectra reliably revealed number of carbons, methyl branching in saturated chains and number of double bonds in unsaturated chains.
-The chemical structures (i.e., names) of CHCs described in this study were based on descriptions from the published literature (Everaerts et al., 2010).
+The chemical structures (i.e. names) of CHCs described in this study were based on descriptions from the published literature (Everaerts et al., 2010).

-Genome-wide association analysis, genomic enrichment, and parallelism tests
+GWA analysis, genomic enrichment and parallelism tests

-We examined how SNPs associated with CHC composition varied across the east coast of the U.S. and among seasons over three years (2009-2011) in the sampled Pennsylvanian orchard.
+We examined how SNPs associated with CHC composition varied across the east coast of the United States and among seasons over 3 years (2009-2011) in the sampled Pennsylvanian orchard.
 To perform this analysis, we utilized previously reported line means for CHC abundance in the DGRP (Dembeck et al., 2015).
-We performed principal component analysis of scaled and centered CHC abundance using the prcomp function in R (R Core Team 2015) separately for male and females after normalizing for Wolbachia infection and presence/absence of the major, cosmopolitan inversions (In(2L)t, In(2R)NS, In(3R)P, In(3R)Mo, and In(3R)K).
-We sought to identify which principal component was significantly associated with CHC chain length by classifying CHCs as short (<24C for males, <25C for females) or long (24C for males, 25C for females).
-We found that principal component 1 (PC1) was significantly differentiated between long and short CHCs for both males (F{1,37} = 34.8, p = 8.56e-7) and females (F{1,49} = 42.5, p = 3.6e-8).
+We performed PCA of scaled and centred CHC abundance using the prcomp function in R (R Core Team 2015) separately for male and females after normalizing for Wolbachia infection and presence/absence of the major, cosmopolitan inversions (In(2L)t, In(2R)NS, In(3R)P, In(3R)Mo and In(3R)K).
+We sought to identify which principal component was significantly associated with CHC chain length by classifying CHCs as short (< 24C for males, < 25C for females) or long ( $\geq$ 24C for males, $\geq$ 25C for females).
+We found that principal component 1 (PC1) was significantly differentiated between long and short CHCs for both males ( $F{1,37} = 34.8$ , P = 8.56e-7) and females ( $F{1,49} = 42.5$ , P = 3.6e-8).
 In this rotation of CHCs, a smaller value of PC1 was associated with shorter CHCs.
-We performed genome wide association (GWA) on both male and female PC1 rotation scores for each DGRP line using PLINK v1.07 (Purcell et al. 2007).
+We performed GWA on both male and female PC1 rotation scores for each DGRP line using PLINK v1.07 (Purcell et al., 2007).